CN-Celeb: multi-genre speaker recognition: Experiment II: Multi-genre training

 \subsection{Front-end model training}

 For the front-end models, we firstly compare the performance between SG training (a) and MG training (d).
 To eliminate the impact of the back-end model, we just look at the results with cosine scoring.
 It can be observed that MG training does not give a clear advantage over SG training, especially with the x-vector model (20.35\% vs. 20.13\%).
 This may be attributed to the bias in speaker numbers (2,800 in CN-Celeb.T vs. 7,000$+$ in VoxCeleb).
+Note that with the i-vector model, the MG training leads to slightly better performance than the SG training (19.29\% vs. 20.88\%) although the MG training used much less data.
+This better performance could be explained by the fact that the training data (CN-Celeb.T) and the test data (CN-Celeb.E) are coherent in the MG training, in both languages and acoustic conditions.
+This coherence is important for the i-vector model that is generative and descriptive.

 Secondly, we compare the performance between MG training (d) and partial MG training (e).
 We again focus on the cosine scoring.
 Due to the unsupervised training strategy of the i-vector model, MG training and partial MG training obtain the same EER results.
 For the x-vector model, partial MG training is a bit inferior to MG training (20.83\% vs. 20.35\%).
 This is expected as the speaker labels of the partial multi-genre data lose the cross-genre information after speaker isolation.